ruthrootz/azure-certifications-study-notes/az-204/alan-rodrigues-course.md

         - etc.
     - cool-down period: the time it takes for the new VM to be added/removed once an autoscaling rule threshold has been reached
 - connection strings
+    - needed to connect an Azure web app to an Azure SQL DB
     -

 ### Section 5: Develop Azure compute solutions - Docker, Azure Container Instances, Kubernetes